Development of Unmanned Vehicles using TORCS

-This page contains everything you need to develop software for an unmanned racing car, based on a car racing simulation called TORCS.
-Using knowledge of 'control theory' you
+This page contains everything you need to develop software for an unmanned racing car, based on a car racing simulation called TORCS (which is freeware).
+With basic knowledge of 'control theory' you

 can develop a fully automatic 'unmanned' racing car with automated